What Is CCTV Monitoring

 6. Camera Types

 Analog and digital (IP) cameras have different capabilities in terms of resolution, image processing, and transmission.
-While analog cameras have traditionally been limited in terms of resolution, digital cameras offer higher resolutions and advanced features, contributing to improved long-distance surveillance.
+While analog cameras have traditionally been limited in resolution, digital cameras offer higher resolutions and advanced features, improving long-distance surveillance.

 7. Wireless Transmission

 You can connect CCTV cameras to monitoring systems through wired or wireless networks.
-The type of transmission can impact the effective range, with wireless connections sometimes experiencing signal degradation over longer distances or in the presence of obstacles.
+The transmission type can impact the effective range, with wireless connections sometimes experiencing signal degradation over longer distances or in the presence of obstacles.

-The range of CCTV cameras is a multifaceted aspect that depends on various factors, including camera specifications, environmental conditions, and user requirements.
+The range of CCTV cameras depends on various factors, including camera specifications, environmental conditions, and user requirements.
 Understanding these factors is essential for designing an effective surveillance system that meets the specific needs of the intended application.
-As technology continually advances, the range and capabilities of CCTV cameras are likely to improve, offering even more sophisticated solutions for security and surveillance purposes.
+As technology continually advances, the range and capabilities of CCTV cameras will likely improve, offering even more sophisticated solutions for security and surveillance purposes.

 How to Choose a Home Security System